 The College moves to its fourth location at the southeast corner of Broadway and Olive.

 The St. Louis College of Pharmacy Alumni Association is founded.

 Esther Wightman is the first woman to attend the College.

-The College moves to its fifth location: 412 S. 6th Street.
+The College moves to its fifth location: 412 S. 6th St.

-Augusta Bock is the first female graduate of STLCOP.
+Augusta Bock is the first woman graduate of the College.